nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

     ```

 !!!
 Warning
     Depending on how many times you run the simulation and/or how many reads you simulate, the code may take a really long time to complete!
-You can start out by running a small set of reads (2-3) to test the code before scaling up.
+You can start out by running a small set of reads (--n_reads 1M) to test the code before scaling up.

 ## Quality control